 One of the most popular and easiest of estate gifts to make to the Foundation is a gift through a will.
 Whether a simple bequest of cash, appreciated assets, or a plan that provides income for life, a will is one of the most flexible gift planning tools.
 If you already have a will, it is not necessary to rewrite your entire will.
 You may simply instruct your attorney to include a codicil, which is an amendment, to your current will or trust.
 For example:

-I hereby give, devise and bequeath to The Foundation for the History of Women in Medicine, a non-profit corporation organized and operating under the laws of the State of Pennsylvania, the sum of $______________, or _________% of my estate, or the following property__________________.
+I hereby give, devise and bequeath to the Women in Medicine Legacy Foundation, formerly The Foundation for the History of Women in Medicine, a non-profit corporation organized and operating under the laws of the State of Pennsylvania, the sum of $______________, or _________% of my estate, or the following property__________________.

 A simple notarized document would suffice also.